mcergun/srl2tlnt/README.md

 > My current plan is to get a cross platform serial library and employ it directly. \
 > For telnet, however, I would like to implement the platform by myself as there is a logic behind the curtains.

+> 21.08.2018 \
+> Captured message interaction from telnetd server and ubuntu telnet client.
+This will serve as a good benchmark.

 ## Telnet

 ### Protocol Overview